 - Add-Ons: Add-on any of the following areas for a set price per room: Patios, Game Rooms, Media Rooms, Secondary Bedrooms, etc.

-Knowing how to charge for home staging when you are just starting can be a bit tricky, but once you have your first 3 or 4 jobs under your belt you’ll have a better understanding of how much time and effort goes into each job, along with the costs that you will incur in doing these jobs.
+Knowing how to charge for home staging when you are just starting can be a bit tricky, but once you have your first three or four jobs under your belt, you’ll have a better understanding of how much time and effort goes into each job and the costs that you will incur in doing these jobs.

-At the end of the day, most cities in the world have a few home staging businesses, so the simplest way to know how to charge for home staging is to visit their websites and see if their pricing is publicly available.
-Then simply copy/paste and amend it slightly to suit your target market.
+Most cities have a few home staging businesses, so the simplest way to know how to charge for home staging is to visit their websites and see if their pricing is publicly available.
+Then, simply copy/paste and amend it slightly to suit your target market.

 Sources